-In our view the accounting industry will soon see a wave of automation that will materially change how their services will be provided.
-There are a number of software companies attempting to automate the full accounting cycle and they are rapidly improving in quality.
-However, we do not yet see the wholly automated full cycle accounting software in the marketplace.
+In our view, the accounting industry will soon see a wave of automation that will materially change how their services will be provided.
+There are a number of software companies attempting to automate the full accounting cycle, similar to the way Pilot and Bench use AI to automate bookkeeping, and they are rapidly improving in quality.
+However, we do not yet see fully automated full-cycle accounting software in the marketplace.

 Most senior accountants are safe from the bots as the automation of complex financial statement or tax/audit preparation still takes human oversight.

-In summary, automation of manual accounting processes is becoming more effective.
+In summary, automation of manual accounting processes is becoming more effective, and provide a valuable tool for CPAs to automate tedious tasks and spend more time focusing on strategic analysis.
 Accountants should take advantage of the automated accounting tools where ever possible.

 The bots are not ready to take over…yet.